 - For Canada, ESMA concluded, on 1 October 2013, that it was not in a position to perform a conclusive analysis as Canada was still in the process of finalising its regulatory regime.
-ESMA will wait to receive a new mandate from the Commission before providing advice. - For Switzerland, ESMA has provided advice for CCPs only.
-ESMA concluded, on 1 October 2013, that it was not in a position to perform a conclusive analysis as Switzerland was still in the process of finalizing its regulatory regime other than for CCPs.
-ESMA will wait to receive a new mandate from the Commission before providing advice. - For Singapore and Hong Kong, ESMA's advice was only requested for TRs and CCPs. - For South Korea and India, ESMA's advice was only requested for CCPs.
+ESMA has not published advice to date. - For Switzerland, ESMA has provided advice for CCPs only.
+ESMA concluded, on 1 October 2013, that it was not in a position to perform a conclusive analysis as Switzerland was still in the process of finalizing its regulatory regime other than for CCPs. - For Singapore and Hong Kong, ESMA's advice was only requested for TRs and CCPs. - For South Korea and India, ESMA's advice was only requested for CCPs. - For South Africa and Mexico, ESMA has not published advice.